awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 Aurora DB clusters that are configured as logical replication publishers or subscribers can't undergo a major version upgrade\.
 For more information, see [Using PostgreSQL logical replication with Aurora](AuroraPostgreSQL.Replication.Logical.md)\.

-You can do the following Aurora PostgreSQL major version upgrades:
-+ Upgrade from version 9\.6 minor versions 9\.6\.9 and greater, to version 10 minor versions 10\.11 or greater\.
-+ Upgrade from version 10 minor versions 10\.7 and greater, to version 11 minor versions 11\.7 or greater\.

 For how to determine valid upgrade targets, see [Determining which engine version to upgrade to](#USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion)\.

 **Topics**